Tincho3604/Quizz-app/README.md

 * General culture.
 * Music.

-The application has easy mode / hard mode.
-Where the most complicated questions are selected.
-There will be a time limit to be able to answer that will vary according to the game mode.

-The ranking of scores will be recorded on the main scoreboard.
+The ranking of scores will be shown at the end.